 - Business knowledge (Economics)

-The job of a data analyst involves taking up technical, business and leadership roles.
+The job of a data analyst involves taking up technical, business, and leadership roles.

 On the technical front, knowledge of SQL, R/Python, Microsoft Excel/Google spreadsheet, Tableau/Qlik, statistics, and mathematics is a must.

-From a leadership point of view, it depends on whether you are an entry-level data analyst or a senior level.
+From a leadership point of view, it depends on whether you are an entry-level or a senior data analyst.
 If you have a few years of experience, you will be able to correctly correlate the job of a data analyst and a project manager.

-Data Analyst Roles and responsibilities
+Data Analyst Roles and Responsibilities

-- Design and maintain databases and other data systems; ensuring the data systems are always up to date and free of errors, including removal of old, duplicate or corrupt records
+- Design and maintain databases and other data systems; ensuring the data systems are always up to date and free of errors, including removal of old, duplicate, or corrupt records.

-- Work on the bigger picture – how can the analyzed data help solve complex business problems across the organization
+- Work on the bigger picture – how can the analyzed data help solve complex business problems across the organization.

-- Prepare relevant reports with numbers and graphical illustrations on the trends, patterns, and interpretations using the data
+- Prepare relevant reports with numbers and graphical illustrations on the trends, patterns, and interpretations using the data.

 - Collaborate with different teams, developers, system engineers, top leaders, and stakeholders.

 People are also reading: